-Most graduate student offices at the Station are located on the first floor of Barton Lab.
-Desks, office chairs, Internet, and adequate shelving and filing space is supplied.
-One thing students working in Barton Lab quickly find out is that cell phone reception in the building is very spotty - you will frequently need to go to the lobby or outside to place a call or send a text message.
+Most graduate student offices at the Station are located on the first and third floors of Barton Lab.
+Desks, office chairs, internet, and adequate shelving and filing space is supplied.

 Station-owned housing is available for graduate students to rent and is located just down the street from laboratory buildings.
 There is a waiting list for station housing, so it is suggested that interested students sign up early with the coordinator.
-There are other housing options in Geneva, and the prices tend to be significantly less expensive than in Ithaca, however, options for housing are not as numerous as in Ithaca.
+The vast majority of Geneva’s graduate students live off-campus.
+In the past, prices have tended to be significantly less expensive than in Ithaca, however, with options for housing not as numerous, prices have increased.

 Summer Scholars Program

 A program unique to the Station is the Cornell Summer Scholars Program.
 This is a nine-week summer research internship for undergraduates.
 The department of Entomology and the sections of Plant Pathology and Horticulture all participate.
 Undergraduates from schools across the United States and the world apply to the program, and if accepted, are matched to work in a particular faculty member’s program to conduct a research project.
 As a graduate student in Geneva, your faculty advisor may ask you to work closely with and mentor an intern.
 This is a fun time and a great opportunity to build your mentoring and organizational skills!